 “What’s working for Rick Steves like?”
 I’ve heard that question many times since I worked as one of his tour guides in Europe.
-Rick Steves and his partner, Trish, joined me on the Loop Interior Architecture Walking Tour this week.
+Rick Steves and his partner, Trish, joined me on the Loop Interior Architecture Walking Tour back in 2016.
 So I thought I’d answer a few of those common questions for our tour guests who use his books for their trip to Europe or religiously watch his PBS show.

 I know Rick Steves because I worked for his company for over a decade.
 Before that, I had traveled in Italy and spoke the language.
 During college, I also held a job as an assistant tour guide in Italy for a different company.
 Rick’s tour company, which is how his travel empire began, was then called “Europe Through the Back Door.”
 ETBD hired me as a guide to lead multi-day tours around the country.
 My background as a freelance journalist led me on a job to work on updating his tour guidebooks about Italy.